RichSteini/NotPlater/README.md

 - 2.4.3: Rename the downloaded folder to `NotPlater-2.4.3` and place it in `..\Interface\AddOns\NotPlater-2.4.3`.
 - 3.3.5: Rename the downloaded folder to `NotPlater-3.3.5` and place it in `..\Interface\AddOns\NotPlater-3.3.5`.

-If you find any bugs feel free to message me (richsteini on discord) or report an issue.
+If you find any bugs feel free to message me (richsteini on Discord) or report an issue.

 ## Aura Engine (Buffs & Debuffs)